systek/graphql-workshop/2_docs/backend.md

 #### `Ingredient`

 Ingredient has an integer ID and a name.
-It shall also be extended to have two externally resolveable variables.
+It shall also be extended to have two externally resolvable variables.
 "Market price" and "allergens" (which is a list).
 The shape of these objects you can chose your self, based on what the API provides.

 ## End